Current Trail Status: Closed for Mountain Biking. some availability for XC Skiing & Snowshoeing.

 - Local businesses are trying their best to balance personal safety while welcoming customers.
 Respect businesses that require masks to be worn.
 It’s not a major burden and does a lot to show that you care not only about those around you, but also our trails.
 Our community and trails cannot thrive if we are battling a potentially deadly virus, nor can you visit if we are down for the count.
 Many in our community are at-risk; treat them as you would your friends or family.

 - Local businesses are constantly adapting to changing regulations and are doing their best to keep their staff and patrons healthy and their establishment viable.
 Hours and availability are subject to change and will likely be different than in years past.
 Check-in before you go to ensure you are familiar with the current situation.

-- Lodging may be scarce until campgrounds and vacation rentals are permitted to open.
+- Lodging may be scarce due to overwhelming demand to escape to rural areas perceived to be less risky for travel.
 If you cannot make a reservation, consider visiting at a less-busy time of year.
 Fewer people = lower risk = more fun on the trails.